oyogo/lifemusingsblog/content/post/2020-06-18-uhuru-s-experts.md

 ---
-title: "Uhuru's experts"
+title: Uhuru's experts
-author: "oyogo"
+author: oyogo
 date: '2020-06-18'
 slug: uhuru-s-experts
+categories: [Hope]
 tags: []
-categories: Hope
 ---

 _**We all have a kingdom to rule and its prosperity is simply dependent on who sits on the right hand…..**_